j-greig/greig/_posts/2018-02-23-fly-solo-or-join-the-flock.md

 ## So how do you decide whether to build your own businesses or stay in your current role?

-If you’ve taken my **7 Things You Should Do Before Going Freelance** course, you’ll know I’m a strong advocate for flying solo. working  for yourself can be life-changing in the best possible sense.
+If you’ve taken my **7 Things You Should Do Before Going Freelance** course, you’ll know I’m a strong advocate for flying solo.
+Working for yourself can be life-changing in the best possible sense.
 But I don’t recommend it to everyone - especially not people at the beginning of their careers.

 When you’re starting out, there’s nothing like being surrounded by people with years of experience.
 That first 6 months in a job is a priceless baptism of fire, where you’re continually learning new skills and adapting (or shedding) old ones.
 All with a crucial safety net —  because if you mess up, you’ll still get paid.